 I care tremendously about your success.
 I work very closely with my clients and make myself available to help you over the tough times.
 We cry together and we laugh together as you have major “aha” moments.

 On the personal side, I am married and have 4 kids.
-My oldest son is married and has a 2 year old son with another baby on the way.
+My oldest son is married and has 2 delicious sons (yes, I’m a grandma!).
+My second son is married, and I have 2 single daughters.
 Sometimes I can’t believe I’m a grandma.
+It’s an amazing experience.
 Life is good!

 I’m so glad you stopped by.
 Come back soon, and drop me an email and let me know how you’re doing.